kubraaksux/AD420-Financial-Modeling/README.md

 - Financial Statements Template: Templates used for building financial models.

 ## How to Use
-1. **Homework Assignments**: Navigate to the 'Homework assignments' folder to view the problem statements.
+1. **Assignment description Pdf**: Navigate to the 'Assignment description' folder to view the problem statements.
 2. **Solutions**: In the 'Solutions' folder, you'll find Python scripts for each homework problem.
 These scripts can be run in any Python environment to understand the financial modeling process.
 3. **Financial Statements Template**: Check the 'Financial Statements Template' for the Excel templates used in the homework solutions.